 2.2.
-The scope of services provided by Open Arms sits within a stepped care approach to match the individual needs of clients to the most suitable level and intensity of service.
+The scope of services provided by Open Arms sits within a stepped care approach, to match the individual needs of clients to the most suitable service level and intensity.
 This ensures more targeted, personalised interventions for the most vulnerable individuals and families as well as supporting appropriate allocation of resources to meet service demand.

 2.3.
 Open Arms recognises the non-linear nature of recovery.
 As mental illness and injury can be episodic, so too can recovery.
 Health, mental health and wellness are interconnected concepts and Open Arms takes a whole-of-person approach to supporting the recovery of both veterans and their families.